dineshannayya/riscduino-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Riscduino's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Riscduino** is a Open source, 32 bit RISC V based SOC design targetted to pin compatible to arudino platform.
+This project uses only open source tool set for RTL to GDS implementations.
+The SOC follows openlane RTL to GDS flow and development environment is compatible with efabless/carvel MPW methodology.

+Design source cab be browse at `Riscdino database <https://github.com/dineshannayya/riscduino/>`_ and database include all the *RTL*, *Verification* and *Silicon implementation* scripts.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.